17 Easy English Lessons for Beginners

 All of them use phrasal verbs, a special type of phrase that includes a verb and preposition or adverb.

 Phrasal verbs are usually very difficult for English learners.
-In this video lesson, Dawn Severenuk shares a very helpful tip that can remove the usual confusion.
+In this video, Dawn Severenuk shares a very helpful tip that can remove the usual confusion.

-Instead of trying to memorize every phrasal verb, Dawn suggests that you try and look at the prepositions and the adverbs.
-She notes that in every phrasal verb, the same verb can have a very different meaning depending on the sentence.
+Instead of trying to memorize every phrasal verb, Dawn suggests that you focus on the prepositions and the adverbs.

 This easy technique will help all learners figure out the meaning of a phrasal verb and save a lot of time for beginners.
 If you’re still unsure about your ability, then you can try doing these phrasal verb exercises to test your skills.